Model predictive control and moving horizon estimation for adaptive optimal bolus feeding in high-throughput cultivation of \textit{E. coli}: Model-based optimal cultivation

 The objective of the MPC is to compute the pulse-feeding strategy (amount of substrate additions in each pulse) that maximizes the biomass and product concentration at the final time (i.e., $t_f$) under the oxygen constraint.
 According to Fig.~\ref{fig:Colloc_high_resolution}, the feed injections induce instantaneous jumps in the states and fast responses, i.e. drops, in the $DOT$ where $DOT$ easily reaches the limit of the admissible operating region.
-Meanwhile, the dynamics of the biomass growth and product formation are significantly slower.
+Meanwhile, the dynamics of biomass growth and product formation are significantly slower.
 To account for the different rates of the $DOT$ and biomass against the controls, we use specific growth rate $\mu(t)$ instead of biomass concentration $X(t)$ for the objective function.

 In addition to the biomass growth, the acetate concentration and feed rate change are controlled.
 Two important constraints are considered in the optimization problem.
-First, $DOT$ should always be larger than 20 \% to prevent the cell from being exposed to anaerobic condition.
-Second, the feed amount should always be larger than 3 $\mu L$ because zero feed causes the cell starvation and pipette action becomes significantly inaccurate when the pulse signal is too low.
-The MPC problem is formulated within the time horizon $[\tau, \tau_c]$ for each reactor $r\in \mathcal{R}$ as follows:
+First, $DOT$ should always be larger than 20 \% to prevent the cell from being exposed to anaerobic conditions.
+Second, the feed amount should always be larger than 3 $\mu L$ because zero feed causes cell starvation and pipette action becomes significantly inaccurate when the pulse signal is too low.